Integrate layers using one or multiple integration method(s)

 - ...

-because it is safer in case of namespace collision or if the package is not attached nor loaded.
-Don't forget the parentheses.- use.hvg
+- one or more integration method call(s) to correct batch effects with.
+Must be of the form - package::MethodIntegration().
+It is recommended to use- ::because it is safer in case of namespace collision or if the package is not attached nor loaded.
+Don't forget the parentheses.

-causes all the features present in the assay to be used.- use.future
+- whether to use highly variable genes. - FALSEcauses all the features present in the assay to be used.

 - future.globals.size

-maximum allowed size (in bytes) of global variables to export.
+- maximum allowed size (in bytes) of global variables to export.
 By default, uses the value of the option "future.globals.maxSize".
-If it is
+If it is - NULL, thrice the size of the Seurat object is used.
+Inoperative when- use.future = FALSE

 Details